LanceEddleman/7D2D/README.md

 	<br />\* Gen - Rename all gup zombies via localization -not added to git
 	<br />\* Gen - Change gup zombies to 100 hp on death for easy cleanup -not added to git
 	<br />\* Ozz - Ozz_MoreCars mod, Add more cards to world
-	<br />Look for / create traffic jam mod (like PZ) or make something like it
-	<br />Gen - add dk cars to morecars mod
-	<br />Gen - Update MoreContainer images and icons to show name of crates -not added to git
-	<br />Gen - add vehicle madness cars to morecars mod

 	<br />
 	<br />Oct 14-15